BIMA/anti-spoofing-face-recognition/README.md

 **Others**

-Others image augmentation techniques can help model to train variation condition of the image:
+Other image augmentation techniques can help model to train variation condition of the image:

 - Image Compression - Correlate with the quality of image
 - Gaussian Noise - Correlate with noise image